dealii/code-gallery/time_dependent_navier_stokes/Readme.md

 @f}
 where $\tilde{A} = A + \gamma B^T M_p^{-1} B$.

-Detailed explaination of the Grad-Div stablization can be found in [1].
+A detailed explanation of the Grad-Div stablization can be found in [1].

 #### Block preconditioner ####